Server - hosted on Heroku Client - including performance patches

 },

-.
+npm install.heroku local web in your terminal..gitignore.
 This file will keep track of items in our directory that we don’t want pushed to our git repo.
-Ideally, we don’t want any copies of our node modules or build artifacts being hosted on Github, so open the .gitignore
+Ideally, we don’t want any copies of our node modules or build artifacts being hosted on Github, so open the .gitignore file and add:

 /node_modules